MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

         - Annual - January 1 to December 31 of a particular year

-2. You can view an available report from the **Available reports** list.
-When the number of historical reports saved equals the maximum number specified in the report schedule, the next report that is saved will replace the oldest copy of the report so that you can retain the maximum number of copies at all times.
+2. View an available report from the **Available reports** list.
+When the number of historical reports saved equals the maximum number specified in the report schedule, the next report that the process saves replaces the oldest copy of the report so that you can retain the maximum number of copies at all times.

 # [Print reports](#tab/Print)

-Reports in DPM have been designed to print on A4 paper without horizontally splitting the information across pages.
-The MHTML and PDF formats aren't editable, so you can't modify the report to fit other paper sizes.
+Reports in DPM are designed to print on A4 paper without splitting the information horizontally across pages.
+You can't edit the MHTML and PDF formats, so you can't modify the report to fit other paper sizes.

 > [!NOTE]
-> If you experience any issues with reports on fitting on A4 paper, try changing the dimensions of the report page width to 8.27 in and the height to 11.69 in.
-See details on how to do that on Bob Cornelissen's [BICTT blog](http://www.bictt.com/blogs/bictt.php/2009/03/17/sql-reporting-services-render-pdf-in-a4-1).
+> If you have problems with reports fitting on A4 paper, try changing the dimensions of the report page width to 8.27 in and the height to 11.69 in.
+For more information, see Bob Cornelissen's [BICTT blog](http://www.bictt.com/blogs/bictt.php/2009/03/17/sql-reporting-services-render-pdf-in-a4-1).

 #### Print MHTML reports